"Caution is appropriate. Preparedness is appropriate. Panic is not."

 The other "free" virus killer is radiation.
 You can put objects in our microwave and literally nuke it.
 Baby toys, keys, handbags, cell phone covers, but not your cellphone, your keyfob, electronics, and aluminum.

 I prefer to use tick non-porous gloves when I am out and about in the community.
-I wash the gloves instead of my hands, in public, I wash them, remove them, and only then I touch my face.
-I prefer thick kitchen, construction or garden rubber gloves, instead of disposable, they are too thin for my taste.
+I wash the gloves instead of my hands, in public, I wash them, remove them, and only then do I touch my face.
+I prefer thick kitchen, construction, or garden rubber gloves, instead of disposable, they are too thin for my taste.
 Also, make sure your gloves are intact, and there are no holes in them.
 How do you ensure they are intact.
 Put your gloves on, submerge them in water, wiggle your fingers in them.
 If they get wet, there is a hole in them.
 Dispose of and replace.

-If you don't have a rubber or rubberized gloves, use whatever thick gloves you have winter, ski gloves.
+If you don't have rubber or rubberized gloves, use whatever thick gloves you have in winter, ski gloves.
 Any protection is better than no protection.
 But whatever you do, do not touch things outside of your home with bear hands.

 If you don't have a mask, wrap a scarf around your nose and mouth.
 Thicker winter scarfs will provide more isolation and more layers of protection.
 Remember to wash your scarf frequently or put it in the microwave.
 Be careful how you remove your clothing if have been in a contaminated zone.
 Wash your hands right after and do not touch your face, eyes, nose, eyes, and mouth before you wash your hands for 20 seconds with soap and water.